AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/readme.md

 Pattern matching has been added to the language.
 In particular, C# 11 introduced improved pattern matching over lists and related types, such as Span<T>.

-This made it convenient to use pattern matching in C# to provide a solution more similar to the F# functional bowling scorer.
+This made it convenient to use pattern matching in C# to provide a solution more like the F# functional bowling scorer.

-The pattern matcher also detects invalid patterns, which was explicitly excluded by the problem.
+The pattern matcher also detects some invalid patterns, which was explicitly excluded in the requirements.
 However, it was simple enough to do, so I added it.

 _TODO: Add unit tests to test the detection of invalid patterns of bowling throws._